Air2air/northworks/public/content/w-stanford-experience.md

 #### Management Science and Engineering 290

-- Graduate/upper-level undergraduate class on public policy analysis, with applications in national security, health, energy, and the environment (co-taught with William Perry, former Secretary of Defense and Stanford Professor, Stanford Professors John Weyant and Ross Shachter, 2003-2005).
+- Graduate/upper-level undergraduate class on public policy analysis, with applications in national security, health, energy, and the environment (co-taught with William Perry, former Secretary of Defense, Stanford Professors John Weyant and Ross Shachter, 2003-2005).

 #### Biology 155